TheArturthur/CoppermindScraper/Cosmere/Identity.md

 ## Mechanics and interactions
-Across the cosmere, use of magic is tied to the user's Identity, and power stored by one person is hard to access by a different person (though it is possible, albeit *extremely* unlikely, for two people to have matching Identity by chance).
+Across the cosmere, use of arcana is tied to the user's Identity, and power stored by one person is hard to access by a different person.
 This restriction is the reason, for example, that [[BioChromatic Breath\|Breaths]] stored or [[Metalmind\|metalminds]] charged by one person cannot be used by anyone else.
 However, if someone "blanks" their Identity and stores power, it becomes easier for others to use that power (especially other blanked people, but potentially also non-blanked people, depending on the magic system).
+Investiture itself has Identity, and it can be blanked of this Identity.

 ### Feruchemy
 In [[Feruchemy\|Feruchemy]], Identity is stored in [[Aluminum\|aluminum]].
 To effectively use aluminum, one must have Feruchemical access to at least one metal besides aluminum.
 By storing Identity in aluminum and then filling another metalmind, they create an "unkeyed" metalmind that can be used by any Feruchemist.
 One example is in [[The Bands of Mourning\|The Bands of Mourning]]: [[Wax\|Wax]] finds a gold bracelet filled with healing power that [[Wayne\|Wayne]], a gold Ferring, can access, Wax cannot.
 Through a method that has not yet been fully revealed, but which builds on unkeyed metalminds, it is also possible to create an [[Unsealed metalminds\|"unsealed" metalmind]] of [[Investiture\|Investiture]], which *anyone* can use to access Feruchemical power; the [[Southern Scadrial\|Southern Scadrial]] medallions are an example.